-A short while ago, Ellis Pratt wrote about censorship and asked what it might mean for technical writers.
+A short while ago, my colleague Ellis Pratt wrote about censorship and asked what it might mean for technical writers.
 I can’t stop thinking about what he said — surprisingly, since it’s something I rarely thought about in more than 30 years as a technical communicator.

 Ellis reported on the British Library’s effort to censor content — and its unintended consequence: A patron couldn’t read Hamlet because it contains violence.
 He noted that the British government has asked Internet service providers to block access to websites that might contain objectionable content.
 Then he asked us to consider what this could mean for technical writers: